 Numerical solution using Finite Difference Method (FDM)

-The computer simulation of a time-dependent process rests upon a discretized version of a mathematical model of the actual physical process.
-Then, continuous quantities, such as energy and temperature, are replaced by their values at discrete points.
+The computer simulation of a time-dependent process rests upon a discretized version of a mathematical model of the actual physical process. continuum quantities, such as energy and temperature, are replaced by their values at discrete points.
 Time itself is discretized, and the marching process takes place through discrete time steps.
 The time steps for a computer simulation must be small enough for us not to lose the feeling of continuity [33].

 The idea of the enthalpy approach is very simple, direct and physical.
-The volume occupied by the phase change material is divided into a finite number of control volumes and apply energy conservation to each control volume to obtain a discrete heat balance [33].
+The volume occupied by the phase change material is divided into a finite number of control volumes and applying energy conservation to each control volume yields a discrete heat balance [33].

 Equation 5-1 and 5-6 are solved using a finite-difference solution method (FDM).
 The finite-difference equation for the PCM is obtained upon integrating Equation 5-1 over the control volume in the (x, y) plane depicted in Figure 5-2